Newton’s First & Second Law in Rotational Form (College Board AP® Physics 1: Algebra-Based): Exam Questions

 When the block is released from rest and as the block travels toward the ground, the magnitude of the tension exerted on the block by the string is F subscript T.

-Determine an expression for the magnitude of the angular acceleration alpha subscript D of the disk as the block travels downward.
+i) Derive an expression for the magnitude of the angular acceleration alpha subscript D of the disk as the block travels downward.
 Express your answer in terms of M, R, F subscript T, and physical constants as appropriate.
+Begin your derivation by writing a fundamental physics principle or an equation from the reference information.

 2b